alexsavio/alexsavio.github.io/content/first_principles_software_design.md

 Four assumptions classified as baggage, and the reasons they persisted:

-**"Anticipate future requirements."** This feels responsible and professional.
+**"Anticipate future requirements".** This feels responsible and professional.
 In practice, humans are terrible at predicting what will change.
 Studies show that speculative generality creates more waste than it prevents.
 The assumption confuses *making change cheap* (valuable) with *predicting what will change* (impossible).

-**"More abstraction = better design."** Abstraction has a cost: indirection.
+**"More abstraction = better design".** Abstraction has a cost: indirection.
 Every layer you add is a layer someone must navigate to understand the system.
 Abstractions feel intellectually satisfying and they're easy to teach.
 But abstraction is only valuable when it reduces net cognitive load, when the thing being hidden is more complex than the interface replacing it.
 Premature abstraction *increases* total complexity.

-**"Design patterns are the vocabulary."** The Gang of Four patterns were documented as recurring solutions in C++ and Smalltalk in 1994.
+**"Design patterns are the vocabulary".** The Gang of Four patterns were documented as recurring solutions in C++ and Smalltalk in 1994.
 Many exist to work around language limitations: Visitor, Strategy, and Observer are all compensating for missing first-class functions or pattern matching.
 Reaching for a pattern before understanding the problem adds accidental complexity.

-**"Good code is reusable code."** Reusability requires predicting how code will be reused, a form of future prediction.
+**"Good code is reusable code".** Reusability requires predicting how code will be reused, a form of future prediction.
 Making code reusable adds generality, parameters, and configuration that increase complexity *now* for hypothetical benefit *later*.
 Most "reusable" code is used exactly once.
 The assumption persists because reusability sounds economical.

 ## The Heuristics: Handle With Care